-- 6. Staff gauges and water level indicators will be readable at all water levels encountered during the fish passage period.
+6. Staff gauges and water level indicators will be readable at all water levels encountered during the fish passage period.
 These include the PH1 south collection channel, PH1 north collection channel, PH1 north tailwater, PH1 south forebay, BI A and B branch ladders, BI first weir, B branch entrance, CI entrance, CI ladder below the UMT entrance, NUE/NDE/SUE/SDE collection channel, NUE/SUE tailwater, and PH2 north forebay.
-Stillwells used in lieu of staff gauges will be checked for calibration once per week and summaries of these stillwell calibrations will be included in weekly operation monitoring reports. - The current fish counting program is conducted 24 7. hours per day, year around.
-Count station crowders shall remain in the operating position while visual counting and/or video taping is being conducted.
-The crowder shall be closed to allow the count slot width to be no less than 18".
+Stillwells used in lieu of staff gauges will be checked for calibration once per week and summaries of these stillwell calibrations will be included in weekly operation monitoring reports.

+7. The current fish counting program is conducted 16 hours per day, year around (See Table BON-3).
+Count station crowders shall remain in the operating position while visual counting and/or video-taping is being conducted.
+The crowder shall be closed to allow the count slot width to be no less than 18 inches.
 This will usually occur during high turbidity conditions to allow count accuracy criteria to be achieved.
 If passage is impaired by this condition, the count slot may be widened until proper passage conditions are achieved, even though count accuracy may be compromised to some degree.
 Project biologists, FFU, and the WDFW fish count supervisor shall coordinate to achieve optimum count slot passage and/or count accuracy conditions.
 If counting is temporarily discontinued due to unscheduled events, the crowder shall be fully opened.
-The crowder may remain in operating position during the counters' hourly ten-minute break Leave the fish passage slot lighted overnight. period. - 8.
-Inspect facilities three times per day.
-Project fish biologist and fish biological staff will conduct at least three inspections per week. - 9.
-Upstream light banks in both count stations shall remain off to facilitate fish passage through the count slot and help reduce the number of fish impacting the count window framework, unless other passage problems result, or count accuracy is compromised as determined by the fish count supervisor and coordinated through the FPOM. - 10.
-Inspect and ensure that optimum passage conditions are maintained at fishway entrances, exits, and in the count slots.
+The crowder may remain in operating position during the counters' hourly ten-minute break period.
+Leave the fish passage slot lighted overnight.

+8. Inspect facilities three times per day.
+Project fish biologist and fish biological staff will conduct at least three inspections per week.

+9. Upstream light banks in both count stations shall remain off to facilitate fish passage through the count slot and help reduce the number of fish impacting the count window framework, unless other passage problems result, or count accuracy is compromised as determined by the fish count supervisor and coordinated through the FPOM.